-\textbf{Evaluation Metrics.} We evaluate assembly performance using three complementary metrics: \textit{1) RMSE(T),} which measures translation accuracy by computing the root mean squared error between predicted and ground-truth translations. \textit{2) Symmetric Chamfer Distance (SCD),} which is used instead of raw rotation error to account for rotational symmetries.
-It is defined as twice the Chamfer Distance ($SCD = 2 \times CD$), capturing the bidirectional geometric discrepancy between assembled shapes. \textit{3) Success Rate (SR),} which denotes the proportion of successful trials, where an assembly is considered successful if $SCD < 0.02$ (i.e., $CD < 0.01$).
+\textbf{Evaluation Metrics.} We evaluate assembly performance using three complementary metrics: \textit{1) RMSE(T),} which measures translation accuracy via the root mean squared error of the predicted translations. \textit{2) Symmetric Chamfer Distance (SCD),} explicitly defined as twice the standard Chamfer Distance ($SCD = 2 \times CD$) to capture bidirectional geometric discrepancies and robustly account for object symmetries, bypassing raw rotation errors. \textit{3) Success Rate (SR),} which denotes the proportion of successful trials, where an assembly is considered successful if $SCD < 0.02$ (i.e., $CD < 0.01$).

-\textbf{Results and Analysis.} Table~\ref{tab:main_results_multi_category} summarizes the quantitative results across three broad object categories: Furniture, Fragments, and Daily Objects.
-AssemLM consistently outperforms all baselines, demonstrating strong performance on multi-category part assembly.
-Overall, AssemLM achieves an average Success Rate (SR) of 89.4\%, substantially higher than TwoByTwo (14.5\%).
-In terms of precision, AssemLM attains a mean RMSE(T) of 0.0203, which is an order of magnitude lower than competing methods.
-On high-precision tasks such as \textit{Nut}, \textit{Key}, and \textit{Spoon}, it reaches near-perfect success rates (90\%–100\%), highlighting its ability to capture fine-grained geometric constraints required for exact part mating.
+\textbf{Results and Analysis.} As shown in Table~\ref{tab:main_results_multi_category}, AssemLM consistently outperforms baselines across diverse categories, including Furniture, Fragments, and Daily Objects.
+Overall, AssemLM achieves an average Success Rate (SR) of 89.4\%, substantially surpassing TwoByTwo (14.5\%).
+In terms of precision, AssemLM attains a mean RMSE(T) of 0.0203, which is an order of magnitude lower than that of the competing methods.
+On high-precision tasks such as the \textit{Nut}, \textit{Key}, and \textit{Spoon}, the model reaches near-perfect success rates (90\%--100\%), highlighting its capability to capture the fine-grained geometric constraints required for exact part mating.